6 Tips to Learn Chinese for Work Successfully

-You need to learn Chinese quickly for your new job — what should you do?
-Where do you start?
+Need to learn Chinese quickly for your new job?

-Your friends recommend a few places to learn basic Chinese.
-Unfortunately, that won’t be enough.
-No doubt learning basic Chinese will help you improve your general communication, but not for a business environment.
-In other words, if you just learn from materials designed for general Chinese, you just won’t be able to apply much of it to your real-life situations at work.
+Learning Chinese will undoubtedly help you improve your general communication, but not in a business environment.
+So if you just learn general Chinese, you won’t be able to apply much of it to your real-life situations at work.

 How to learn Chinese for work effectively?